graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 ```
 sudo apt-get install curl
 ```
-* If you have any old (alpha) versions of kre installed, I recommend removing them from your system and starting fresh, and then starting a new shell.
+_If you have any old (alpha) versions of kre installed, I recommend removing them from your system and starting fresh, and then starting a new shell.
 This will avoid any package sources being carried over in environment variables.
-I'm not going to paste the commands here, for fear of people nuking thier home directories accidentally and blaming me .. but effectively you just want to remove the `~/.kre` folder from you home directory, and start a new shell.
+I'm not going to paste the commands here, for fear of people nuking thier home directories accidentally and blaming me .. but effectively you just want to remove the `~/.kre` folder from your home directory, and start a new shell._

 * Bootstrap your KVM installation by downloading and running the kvm install script from the asp.net/Home respository.
+We are using the `dev` branch here, which will download a kvm that is pointing at the feed for the latest beta packages.
 ```
-curl https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | sh && source ~/.kre/kvm/kvm.sh
+curl https://raw.githubusercontent.com/aspnet/Home/dev/kvminstall.sh | sh && source ~/.kre/kvm/kvm.sh
 ```
 * Install the latest K Runtime
 ```